jfecher/ante-website/content/blog/safe_shared_mutability.md

 ---

 When writing low-level, memory-safe, and thread-safe programs, a nice feature that lets us achieve all of these is an ownership model.
-These have been used by quite a few languages, but the language which popularized ownership was Rust.
-In Rust, the compiler will check our code to ensure we have no dangling references and cannot access already-freed memory.
+Ownership models have been used by quite a few languages, but the language which popularized them was Rust.
+In Rust, the compiler will check our code to ensure we have no dangling references and cannot access already-freed memory (among other errors).
 For example, the next snippet is a compile-time error in rust:

 ```rust